Somerville Energy Efficiency Now (SEEN)

 - Business Energy ITC: A sliding tax credit that varies depending on the scale and date of the energy retrofit.
 Visit the U.S. Department of Energy website to learn more.

-- Other financing resources can be found at the Database of State Incentives for Renewables and Efficiency (DSIRE) and the MassCEC’s Financing Clean Energy Projects page.
+- Other financial incentives may be found through the Database of State Incentives for Renewables and Efficiency (DSIRE)

 The City of Somerville has earned SolSmart Gold Designation from SolSmart, a national designation and technical assistance program funded by the U.S. Department of Energy SunShot Initiative.
 Launched in April 2016, SolSmart aims to designate 300 communities during the three-year, federally funded program.